 This is particularly noteworthy when one considers that the company ranked at 390—one spot ahead of MTY/Cold Stone—gained one location during 2020 after gaining 42 locations in the preceding eight years.
 The company ranked just behind MTY/Cold Stone at 392 lost five locations during 2020 after gaining 48 stores in the preceding two years.
 In stark contrast, however, based on the information published to Entrepreneur.com and its federal disclosures, MTY/Cold Stone lost 56 locations during 2020 after losing 208 locations in the preceding eight years.

-MTY/Cold Stone was not worthy of a 2020 Franchise 500 ranking in our view—let alone a top 400 ranking.
+MTY/Cold Stone was not worthy of a 2020 Franchise 500 ranking—let alone a top 400 ranking.

-Shamelessly, the company was looking to lure more franchise investors using the trappings of its sleight of hand move after reporting false data to Entrepreneur.com.
+Shamelessly, the company was looking to lure more franchise investors by reporting false data to Entrepreneur.com.